Skip to main content

 Scheduling modes: Instant vs Scheduled

-When you create a booking you can specify a delay, or lead time, between the moment the booking gets created and the moment the delivery operator is expected to start executing it.
+When you create a booking you can specify a when the delivery operator is expected to show up at the first stop, which usually is the pickup stop.

 Currently two options are available: instant & scheduled bookings:

-• Scheduled bookings: indicate they should be started at some point in the future, known as the scheduled_at time.
+• Scheduled bookings: indicate that the arrival at the first stop should be sometime in the future, known as the scheduled_at time.

 More details here.

-MotionTools allows you to specify in great detail the time interval your delivery partner should to individual stops (earliest_arrival_at, latest_arrival_at), and also the time you expect your delivery partner to spend per individual stop(custom_expected_duration_seconds).
+MotionTools allows you to specify when exactly a driver should arrive on each individual stop of the booking (earliest_arrival_at, latest_arrival_at).
+Additionally you can specify the expected duration of a stop(custom_expected_duration_seconds).
 Refer to the Create Booking Endpoint request payload for details, in the booking.stops model.

 Booking lifecycle

-It’s important to clearly distinguish the 3 main constructs that model an order & its progress in MotionTools: Booking, Stop, Tour.
+It’s important to understand the main concepts in MotionTools that are involved in the booking lifecycle: Booking, Stop, Tour.

-To learn more about the Booking status model, and how it relates to that of a tour, please read: Statusmodel of Bookings
+To learn more about the Booking status model please read: Status model of Bookings

 Add your order ID as external ID onto a booking